nikita0x01/Daily-Dev-Log/README.md

 ## Day 9

 Learned key concepts including DOM, Flux, Redux, and MVC architecture to understand data flow, state management, and structured web application development.

+## Day 10

+Took a break from project work to study IP concepts, learning about data transmission, IP addressing, and how networks communicate.